 To address market changes rapidly and enhance productivity, enterprises need to harness data in new ways.
-Chris Swan, vice president and chief technology officer for the Global Delivery organization at DXC Technology and a DXC Fellow, talks about applying analytics, lean processes and automation for efficient and effective operations.
+Chris Swan, vice president and chief technology officer (CTO) for Modern Apps and Cloud Native at DXC Technology and a DXC Fellow, talks about applying analytics, lean processes and automation for efficient and effective operations.

 Q: Why do so many organizations undertaking a digital transformation need additional help?

 A: One thing that comes up time and again is network connectivity — and its security.
 Also, organizations generally have to find some way of connecting their cloud environment to their existing environment.
 They’ve got several choices, but each comes with trade-offs on cost, performance and security.
 This leads to the shared-responsibility model, where chief information officers (CIOs) essentially get a service provider to take some of their risk.

 Q: So service providers accept some of the risk while also helping the organization get more productive, right?

 A: Yes.
 For example, we’re capturing, processing and storing much larger datasets than we did in the past, but at a cost that’s much smaller than before.
 Now we’re mostly processing the data in flows that exist outside of traditional relational database management systems (RDBMS).

 We’re also storing data in object storage, which is orders of magnitude cheaper than putting things into an RDBMS.
 We then use those object stores for machine learning training.
 We can also use them to ask questions we forgot to ask in the first place.
 They’re optimized for a completely different approach.

 An RDBMS is very good at answering queries, whereas object storage is optimized for the cost of storage.
 It’s really cheap to store a lot of data, and there’s a different emphasis.
 So we don’t expect to be running lots of queries on our object storage because we’ve already extracted the data value on its way into the object storage in our data processing flows.